Keyboardly-App/keyboardly-dev/Addon.md

 # About

-Add On is a feature that helps users to add tools from 3rd party inside your keyboard.<br>
+Add On is a way to helps users to make keyboard more powerfull.<br>
+Working inside your keyboard.<br>
 All add on are listed on [marketplace](https://keyboardly.app/addons-marketplace/).

 # Table of contents